 Our mission is straightforward: we exist to nurture the hearts and minds of students so that each may realize their potential in Christ.
-Whether a student enters NCCS in K-3, 12th grade, or anywhere in between, our programs are designed to be challenging and thought-provoking as well as to offer exceptional opportunities in academics, arts, athletics and student life.
+Whether a student enters NCCS in K3, 12th grade, or anywhere in between, our independent school programs are designed to be challenging and thought-provoking, as well as to offer exceptional opportunities in academics, arts, athletics, and student life.
 Our graduates frequently contact us to tell us how well equipped they were to confront spiritual, academic, and social challenges because of their education and training at North Cobb Christian School.

 Head of School

-A lifelong Christian educator, Todd Clingman has 29 years of experience as a teacher and administrator, holding a Bachelor of Science in Business Finance from Liberty University and a Master’s in Educational Leadership from Florida Atlantic University, as well as an ACSI Administrator’s Certificate.
-He has previously served as Head of School at McKinney Christian Academy in McKinney, Texas; High School Principal and acting administrator of Prestonwood Christian Academy in Plano, Texas; and teacher, Dean of Students and Director of Development at Dade Christian School in Miami, Florida, his alma mater.
-Since 2007, Todd has served as Head of School at North Cobb Christian School in Kennesaw, Georgia, where he has established the school as an educational leader in Metro Atlanta.
+A lifelong Christian school educator, Todd Clingman has over 30 years of experience as a teacher and administrator, holding a Bachelor of Science in Business Finance from Liberty University and a Master of Educational Leadership from Florida Atlantic University, as well as an ACSI Administrator’s Certificate.
+He previously served as the head of school at McKinney Christian Academy in McKinney, Texas; high school principal and acting administrator of Prestonwood Christian Academy in Plano, Texas; and teacher, dean of students and director of development at Dade Christian School in Miami, Florida, his alma mater.
+Since 2007, Todd has served as the head of school for North Cobb Christian School in Kennesaw, Georgia, where he has established the school as an educational leader in Metro Atlanta.

-During his tenure, North Cobb Christian School has grown immensely, geographically expanding from 16 acres to over 50, while also achieving financial viability through the reduction of debt and the expansion of a robust development department and alumni association.
-With Todd at the helm, the school has also made academic gains, achieving climbing ACT / SAT scores, expanded technology accessibility, dual-credit high school course offerings, and rigorous advanced placement courses.
-NCCS’s athletics and arts departments have likewise flourished, gaining a football stadium, practice field, baseball hitting facility, tennis complex, wrestling program and lacrosse team, as well as a new Fine Arts Building for the school’s award-winning art and theatrical programs.
+During his tenure, North Cobb Christian School has grown immensely, geographically expanding from 16 acres to over 55, while also achieving financial viability through the reduction of debt and the expansion of a dynamic development and advancement team.
+With Todd at the helm, the school has also made academic gains, achieving climbing ACT / SAT scores, expanded technology accessibility, robust dual-credit high school course offerings, and rigorous advanced placement courses.
+NCCS’s athletics and arts departments have likewise flourished, gaining a football stadium, practice field, baseball hitting facility, tennis complex, wrestling program and lacrosse team, as well as a new Fine Arts Building for the school’s award-winning arts and theatrical programs.

-While these gains are impressive, most important to Todd are the spiritual milestones NCCS has hit during the last decade, including traditions of all-school worship, a structured community service program, annual Middle School and Upper School fall and spring term mission trips/educational experiences, and the cultivation of an overall positive school culture that emphasizes intentional discipleship and individualized spiritual formation for each student.
+While these gains are impressive, paramount to Todd are the spiritual milestones NCCS has hit during the 15 years, including traditions of all-school worship, a structured Student Life program, annual Middle School and Upper School Spring Term missional experiences, and the cultivation of an authentically Christian school culture that emphasizes intentional discipleship and individualized spiritual formation for each student.

-Todd and his wife of 26 years, Kathleen, reside in Paulding County with their triplets, Riley, Kayla and Anneka, who are in 10th grade at North Cobb Christian School.
-Todd says he feels abundantly blessed to be living out his dream of seeing children — both his own and the nearly-1,000 students at NCCS — grow into the individuals God created them to be.
+Todd and his wife Kathleen reside in Paulding County with their triplets, Riley, Kayla and Anneka (NCCS class of 2021).
+Todd says he feels abundantly blessed to be living out his dream of seeing children — both his own and the 1,000-plus students at NCCS — grow into the individuals God created them to be.
 He looks forward to continuing to lead NCCS into maturity as an educational forerunner, shining forth hope and light in our community.

 Funniest Moment in Teaching: